sachinkr91/api-rest-meetings/docs/AuthenticationApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //access_token.apiKeyPrefix = 'Token';

-var apiInstance = new BlueJeansOnVideoRestApi.AuthenticationApi();
+var apiInstance = new BlueJeansMeetingsRestApi.AuthenticationApi();

-var grantRequestRevoke = new BlueJeansOnVideoRestApi.GrantRequestRevoke(); // GrantRequestRevoke | Contains information about the type of grant you are revoking.
+var grantRequestRevoke = new BlueJeansMeetingsRestApi.GrantRequestRevoke(); // GrantRequestRevoke | Contains information about the type of grant you are revoking.

 var opts = {
   'accessToken': "accessToken_example" // String |